White Plains TransCenter

-White Plains TransCenter is an intermodal transit center in White Plains, New York.
+The White Plains TransCenter is an intermodal transit center in White Plains, New York.
 It serves as a terminal/transfer point for many Bee-Line Buses, as well as intercity buses, and taxicabs.
 The terminal is located along Ferris Avenue north of Hamilton Street (westbound NY 119), diagonally across from the White Plains station of Metro-North Railroad, and includes a parking garage located next door to the railroad station, across that street.
 Ferris Avenue is a one-way street north of Main Street (eastbound NY 119), and is flanked by northbound and southbound buses only lanes between Hamilton Street and Water Street.

 The main building of the TransCenter can be found on the block along Ferris Avenue to the west, Water Street to the south, Lexington Avenue to the west, and New Street to the north, which is also covered by the building itself.
 The parking garage across the street also contains bicycle racks on the northwest corner of Ferris Avenue and New Street, which is also the entrance to the station parking lot north of NY 119.